 Studies have also shown that kombucha can help with weight loss, increase energy levels and act as a general detox solution for the entire body.

 This favorite hot dog topper is actually an easy way to add some fermented benefits into your regular diet.
 Though it's traditionally prepared with just water, salt and cabbage, homemade sauerkraut can be spiced up any way you want, including adding radishes, peppers or carrots.

 As the cabbage breaks down through the bacterial digestion, the sour taste heightens, meaning that you can let your batch age until it's the flavor you want.

-Not only is sauerkraut a healthy way to inject some probiotics into your diet, its also a way to prevent cancer cells from growing and spreading.
+Not only is sauerkraut good for you and is a healthy way to inject some probiotics into your diet, it's also a way to prevent cancer cells from growing and spreading.
 It's also full of beneficial vitamins like vitamin A, C, K, B and iron, calcium and magnesium.